Bilingual and struggling

 Foreign female aid workers feel less safe in Afghanistan

 By Fariba Nawa August 9, 2002 The Christian Science Monitor Kabul — Patricia Omidian looked up through her glasses.
-Her palm-sized diary was open to an entry on June 8 — the day a French aid worker was gang-raped by … Continue reading
+Her palm-sized diary was open to an entry on June 8 — the day a French aid worker was gang-raped by seven men in Pul-i-khumiri, a small town in northern Afghanistan.
+“It’s just starting to sink in,” says Omidian, an American …

 Afghan women freer, yet a rise in fiery suicides

 By Fariba Nawa August 9, 2002 The Christian Science Monitor Herat, Afghanistan – Sanaa was tired of living with 15 in-laws.
 Tired of daily fights with her mother-in-law.
 And tired of being treated like a “servant.”
-So last month, with … Continue reading
+So last month, with her husband watching, she threw a gallon of cooking gas on her chest and lit a match.
+“I did it …

 Afghan exiles get mixed homecoming welcome